Ryan10145/frc-drivetrain/README.md

-# FRC 1257's Robot Template Code
+# FRC Drivetrain

-Code template for FRC Team 1257 Parallel Universe's robots.
+FRC Drivetrain that supports closed loop velocity control and following PathWeaver trajectories

 ## General Info

 Our code is written in Java and the 2021 WPILib command-based framework.